Our favorite Wanaka scenic drives are:

 There are a number of scenic drives around Wanaka, from short trips to all-day excursions, and all of them include excellent stops along the way.

-Here are the top 5 Wanaka scenic drives:
+Read on for more details about the top 5 Wanaka scenic drives.

 Though this scenic day trip is a full-day endeavour, it packs a lot of New Zealand’s best scenery into the drive!
 Along the way, you’ll be able to check New Zealand’s highest mountain and largest glacier off your list.

 You’ll first pass by two museums on the outskirts of Wanaka – the Warbirds and Wheels museum and the National Toy and Transport Museum.
 These are great options for spending a morning of exploration.

 As you continue past the town of Cromwell (easily recognisable from the giant statue of fruit downtown!) you will see a number of wineries along the roadside, many open for cellar door tastings.

 Lindis Pass is the next scenic highlight, with a great lookout over the golden hills nearby.
 You’ll want to check ahead of time to see if you need to bring your chains for the drive over.